doctrine/orm/docs/en/cookbook/dql-custom-walkers.rst

 allow you write DQL queries instead of NativeQueries to make use of vendor specific features.

-Modify the Output Walker to get the raw SQL with interpolated parameters
+Modifying the Output Walker to get the raw SQL with interpolated parameters
 --------------------------------------------------------

 Sometimes we may want to log or trace the raw SQL being generated from its DQL,